sent2280/RestAssuredFrameWork/README.md

-## RestAssuredFrameWork
+# RestAssuredFrameWork

 ## Introduction

-    This doc give information about, how to install RestAssured frameWork.
-For more information about framework component, Reports and capabilities, please visit the wiki page
+    This document gives information about how to install RestAssured frameWork and setup.
+For more information about framework components,API, Reports and Capabilities, please visit the [wiki page](https://github.com/sent2280/RestAssuredFrameWork/wiki)

 ## Prerequisite